Cover photo by Ryan Tippett.

 Behaviour

-A crepuscular species that rests during the day in the deep shade of low undergrowth.
-Hangs from a perch when at rest.
+The Eastern Duskhawker is a crepuscular species that rests during the day in the deep shade of low undergrowth.
+It hangs from a perch when at rest.
 If flushed, it does not fly far before settling again.
 Emerges at dusk to hunt in clearings and along roads and pathways.
-Frequently joins other dragonflies in mixed species hunting swarms at dusk.
-Gynacantha usambarica hunts on the wing and has a smooth, fast flight.
-May forage around tree tops and low to the ground, as it patrols back and forth along a selected route.
+The Eastern Duskhawker frequently joins other dragonflies in mixed species hunting swarms at dusk.
+It hunts on the wing and has a smooth, fast flight.
+They may forage around tree tops or low to the ground, as it patrols back and forth along a selected route.

 Status and Conservation

-Fairly common but localised along the coastal plain of KwaZulu-Natal.
+The Eastern Duskhawker is fairly common but localised, along the coastal plain of KwaZulu-Natal.
 It is listed globally as of Least Concern in the IUCN Red List of Threatened Species.
-It is however, listed as Vulnerable in South Africa due to pressure placed on its habitat by urbanisation and agriculture.
+The Eastern Duskhawker is however, listed as Vulnerable in South Africa due to pressure placed on its habitat by urbanisation and agriculture.
 Gynacantha usambarica is confined to indigenous forests and is intolerant of habitat degradation.

 Distribution

-This species is confined to Eastern and Southern Africa.
-Occupies a narrow strip along the coastal plain from Kenya down to South Africa.
+The Eastern Duskhawker is confined to Eastern and Southern Africa.
+It occupies a narrow strip along the coastal plain from Kenya down to South Africa.
 It has also been recorded in Malawi, but in general, is seldom found far from the coast.

-Below is a map showing the distribution of records for Eastern Duskhawker in the OdonataMAP database as at February 2020.
+Below is a map showing the distribution of records for Eastern Duskhawker in the OdonataMAP database as of February 2020.

 The next map below is an imputed map, produced by an interpolation algorithm, which attempts to generate a full distribution map from the partial information in the map above.
 This map will be improved by the submission of records to the OdonataMAP section of the Virtual Museum.